 Initial considerations: The procedures for dealing with allegations need to be applied with common sense and judgement.
-The Local Authority safeguarding contact should be informed of ALL allegations that come to a school's attention so that they can consult children's social services and the police as appropriate.
-The following definitions should be used when determining the outcome of allegation investigations:

-Substantiated: there is sufficient evidence to prove the allegations
+The Local Authority Designated officer for Child protection (LADO) should be informed of ALL allegations that come to a school's attention so that they can consult children's social services and the police as appropriate.
+The following definitions should be used when determining the outcome of allegation investigations: Substantiated: there is sufficient evidence to prove the allegations